 Of Taylor’s later piano solos the most outstanding was not a commercial recording but was performed at a radio broadcast that was recorded live.
 The Five O’Clock (or Five O’Clocks) is a powerful boogie type of piece in straight rhythm with a relentless driving energy.
 An interesting rhythmic aspect of The Five O’Clock is that Taylor will sometimes extend a harmony beyond its usual place in the pattern or end it early.
 This in itself is not unusual and practiced by a number of blues pianists like ‘Cripple’ Clarence Lofton.
 But what Taylor does differently is that he will alter the length of the following harmony so that the 12-bar phrase length is not affected.
 The end result is that harmonic changes do not match up with the bar changes.
 A simpler version of this idea is found among the recordings of boogie woogie pianists like Pete Johnson, who would sometimes consistently change just ahead of the bar.

 But Montana Taylor’s practice is more varied and the changes can take place either before or after the beginning of the bar, or not at all.
 The end result is a fascinating off-kilter feeling.

-Montana Taylor’s recordings can be found on Montana Taylor Complete Recorded Works in Chronological Order.
+Montana Taylor’s recordings can be found on Montana Taylor Complete Recorded Works in Chronological Order by Document Records.
 The one drawback of this collection is that the recording of The Five O’Clock is terribly distorted, to the point that it is almost unlistenable.
 A vastly better version can be found on Montana Taylor by Circle Recordings.
 That compilation also has a couple of unreleased recordings, although it is missing the essential Indiana Avenue Stomp.
 (There is a track with that title but it is a later recording and bears no resemblance to the original 1929 version.)